YunhaoYuan/MIE1624-Introduction-to-Data-Science-and-Analytics/README.md

 5. Improve on skills and competencies required to collate and present domain specific, evidence-based insights.

 ## Final exam project:
-The goal of this project is to use NLP and other machine learning algorithms learnedin thiscourse to develop a tool that can text-mine this database of research articles to gain useful insights about COVID-19 and how we might beable to tackle the outbreak, contain the spread and flatten the curve.
+The goal of this project is to use NLP and other machine learning algorithms learned in this course to develop a tool that can text-mine this database of research articles to gain useful insights about COVID-19 and how we might be able to tackle the outbreak, contain the spread and flatten the curve.

 Learning outcomes:
 1. Implement functionality to parse natural language biomedical literature data according to given constraints and requirements.